JoK3rLeE/Asus-S510UQ-BQ178T/README.md

 # CFG Lock Offset
 CFG MUST BE Unlock to avoid [EB|#LOG:EXITBS:START] Issue in OpenCore, Of course you can ignore CFG lock but there's a chance to causes kernel panic when update OS.
-Malle sure you enable AppleCpuPmCfgLock and AppleXcpmCfgLock in config before boot up the OC.
+Make sure you enable AppleCpuPmCfgLock and AppleXcpmCfgLock in config before boot up the OC.

 <p align="center">